Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 where $\omega_D$ is an energy cutoff.
 Such an approximation implies that only a finite region near the FS contributes to pairing susceptibility, in line with the spirit of BCS theory.
 Using Eq.\ref{eq:Soto-Garrido-2014-PRB-3.8}, Eq.\ref{eq:Soto-Garrido-2014-PRB-3.5} can be integrated as:

 where $Q$ (in units of the Fermi wave-vector $k_F$) and $\phi$ are the magnitude and the polar angle of $\pmb{Q}$.
 By choosing $\phi = n\pi/2$, i.e. $\pmb{Q}$ is along either $x$-axis or $y$-axis in Fig.\ref{fig:s-wave-pairing}(a), $\chi_{sc}(Q)$ is flat for $Q \leq 2T^{ext}_{xy}$ and decreases for $Q > 2T^{ext}_{xy}$.
 Therefore, there is no preference for a finite value of $Q$ in this situation, which exclude the possibility of a FFLO state.
-This result seems to be in accordance with that of Feiguin \textit{et al.} \citep{Feiguin2009} at low filling.
+This result seems to be in accordance with that of Feiguin \textit{et al.} \citep{Feiguin2009} at low fillings.

-The recent discovery of $d$-wave AMs has revived interest in realizing FFLO states with spin-momentum locked FSs.
-In 2024, Chakraborty \textit{et al.} \citep{Chakraborty2024-1} studied the 2D square lattice model with different $s$-wave pairing interaction strengths and different filling factors, and found the absence of FFLO state.
+The recent discovery of $d$-wave AMs has revived interest in realizing FFLO states with nonrelativistic spin-momentum locked FSs.
+In 2024, Chakraborty \textit{et al.} \citep{Chakraborty2024-1} studied the 2D square lattice model with different $s$-wave pairing interaction strengths and different filling factors, and found the absence of FFLO state in the studied parameter range.
 At the same time, Zhang \textit{et al.} \citep{ZhangS2024} studied the 2D continuum model and obtained an analytical expression for the critical $\pmb{Q}$ ($\pmb{Q}_c$) at the large chemical potential limit.
 Using $T^{ext}_{xy}$ as the altermagnetic spin splitting, the magnitude of $\pmb{Q}_c$ is expressed as: